maxxiimo/the-front-end-manifesto/foundation-styles.md

 #### Blueprint

 [Blueprint][], in my opinion, is the granddaddy of all frameworks.
-I used to use Blueprint all of the time, and Compass makes it almost a part of the base system.
+I used to use Blueprint all of the time, and Compass makes it readily available.
 It's tried-and-true, and a good choice, but I rarely use it these days.
-I'm not too crazy about the look and feel, and really it seems to be more of a minimalist framework which is not a bad thing.
+I'm not too crazy about it's look and feel.
+It does seem to be more of a minimalist framework - which is not a bad thing.

 #### YUI

+ I've used YUI and personally I'm not too crazy about its grid system which is a pretty major component to any framework - so I generally stay away.

 > YUI is a free, open source JavaScript and CSS library for building richly interactive web applications.
 \- [YUI website][]

 #### Foundation 3

+I haven't used Foundation, but I'm interested.

 > The most advanced responsive front-end framework in the world.
 \- [Zurb website][]

 #### Skeleton

+I also haven't use Skeleton, but soon enough.

 > A Beautiful Boilerplate for Responsive, Mobile-Friendly Development
 \- [Skeleton website][]